Bix2llets/CS202---Seminar/1. Builder/Builder.md

 For example, to create a gun with holographic sight and wooden stock, the constructor is called as `Gun(holographicSight, nullptr, woodenStock, nullptr, nullptr, numberOfRounds, energy, use)`

-As we can expect, there are too much parameter for the constructor.
-Moreover, it reduces its readability as reader won't know what `nullptr` stands for.
+As we can expect, there are too many parameters for the constructor.
+Moreover, it reduces its readability as readers won't know what `nullptr` represents.

 We can use the feature of default parameters to reduce the number of arguments needed to be provided, however this only allows us to omit arguments at the end of the constructor.

-The practice of instantiating objects with minimal information and leave the rest for later assignment is a way to reduce the length of the parameter, but there are prone of errors caused by developers accidentally constructing the uninteded object, such as an assault rifle with high-magnification sniper sight and without magazine, rendering it useless.
-Moreover, if there are any other task that try to use the object when construction via methods are not finished, unwanted consequences might arise.
+The practice of instantiating objects with minimal information and leaving the rest for later assignment is a way to reduce the length of the parameter, but there is a risk of errors caused by developers accidentally constructing the unintended object, such as an assault rifle with high-magnification sniper sight and without magazine, rendering it useless.
+Moreover, if there is any other task that try to use the object when construction via methods are not finished, unwanted consequences might arise.

-Another approach is that we use concrete classes to narrow down the amount of using  attributes used for tracking the attachments.
+Another approach is that we use concrete classes to reduce the number of attributes being used to track attachments.
 With this approach, we need a unified interface to create them as they all are the derived classes of `Gun`.
 The more specific the concrete classes are, the more classes we need to create, and the longer their names are in order to describe which type of gun will be created with them.
 For example, the name for the class in the previous example will be `GunOpticalStock`.
 A name for the class of gun with all attachments possible can be `GunOpticalUnderbarrelStockExMagGrip`.
 Such classes' names are hard to read hence also reduce the maintainability of the program.
 Furthermore, the number of classes increases exponentially with the number of attributes that we need to reduce.

 ## The Builder design pattern

 This pattern is about separation of construction of complex objects into sequential steps and manage them with middlemen, called the Builders.
 They serve as an abstraction layer, hiding the detailed construction of object while providing a unified interface for user to build up the desired object step by step.
 Moreover, the builders can also enforce some parameter during the construction of object.
 There might also be multiple builder for one object to construct different subtypes.

 To reuse a specific sequence of steps in building an object, we can also use another type of class, called the `Director`.
-The `Director` provide methods to invoke a sequence of construction steps in the `Builder` associated with it.
+The `Director` provides methods to invoke a sequence of construction steps in the `Builder` associated with it.
 It can also change the builder used in the sequences, provided that they share the same interface.
-Hence, the `Director` can also be used to construct different kind of classes if their `Builder` share the same interface.
+Hence, the `Director` can also be used to construct different kinds of classes if their `Builder` share the same interface.

 ```mermaid
 classDiagram